swadloon-org/swadloon/docs/guides/developer-setup.md

 ---
 name: Developer Setup
-description: How to setup your environment to contribute.
+description: How to setup your local environment to start developing.
 tags:
   - tools
   - developer